infomanc3r/Twitter-Archiver-Beta/README.md

 - [ ] Add additional features
     - [ ] Archive Followers by User
     - [ ] Archive Likes by Tweet
+- [ ] Package frontend and backend into one-click solution (.jar? .exe?)